Trombones, Butter Knives, and Mini Golf

 Besides the trombone, I also loved miniature golf.
 My friend Terri and I would walk up to the local course and play.
 The course had a rule that if you got a hole in one on the last hole, you would get a free round.
 Of course, it was very difficult.
 Neither of us had much money, and the course was closed when the weather was bad, so when I suggested we set up a course in my basement, she agreed to help.

 Terri brought over the clubs and balls that her mom and dad no longer used, and I supplied some large carpet scraps to lie on the concrete floor.
 The course turned out amazing!
 We made a water hazard out of a ramp and a dog’s watering bowl and a sand trap from the slide-out bottom of a hamster cage.
-Other hazards you had to navigate around included my mom and dad’s old bowling balls with caps and smiley faces drawn on them, a variety of stuffed animals, and even a parakeet cage with a live parakeet inside.
+Other hazards you had to navigate around included my mom and dad’s old bowling balls with smiley faces drawn on them, a variety of stuffed animals, and even a parakeet cage with a live parakeet inside.